Canada Research Chairs at the University of Toronto

 U of T CRCs from the Federally Designated Groups

-The University is meeting its targets for two of the federally designated groups as outlined in the table below.
+The University is meeting its targets for three of the federally designated groups as outlined in the table below.
 While this achievement aligns with the program requirements, we recognize that maintaining and increasing the diversity of our Canada Research Chairs requires proactive initiatives underpinned by a research-informed approach, as well as education and leadership throughout U of T and the hospitals.
-Further details are included in the U of T Equity, Diversity and Inclusion Action Plan to be posted here on December 15, 2017.
+Further details are included in the U of T Equity, Diversity and Inclusion Action Plan.

 |Canada Research Chairs at U of T & Affiliated Hospitals